ashwinvis/xrandr-extend/README.md

 optional arguments:
   -h, --help            show this help message and exit -p PRI_RES PRI_RES, --pri-res PRI_RES PRI_RES
-                        Modify preset resolution of primary display (default:
+                        Modify preset resolution of primary display (default: 1920, 1080) -e EXT_RES EXT_RES, --ext-res EXT_RES EXT_RES
-                        3200, 1800)
-  -e EXT_RES EXT_RES, --ext-res EXT_RES EXT_RES
                         Modify preset resolution of external display (default based on profile)
   -x EXT_SCALE, --ext-scale EXT_SCALE
+                        Sets the scale factor of external display (DPI of primary display / DPI of external display), overriding scale factor estimation from resolutions
+  -r {normal,left,right,inverted,same}, --rotate {normal,left,right,inverted,same}
+                        Rotation can be one of the above strings.
+This causes the output contents of external display to be rotated in the specified direction.
+                        For example 'right' specifies a clockwise rotation, 'normal' orients it horizontally and 'same'preserves the current orientation.
-                        Sets the scale factor of external display (DPI of primary display / DPI of external display), overriding scale factor estimation from resolutions -m, --mirror          Mirror the external display -n, --pan             Pan the position of external display -o, --only            Extend and use only external display
+  -m, --mirror          Mirror the external display -n, --pan             Pan the position of external display -o, --only            Extend and use only external display